daiwikmh/StellarSwap/readme.md

 ---

-**This is a cross-chain bridge that safely moves  cryptocurrency between Stellar and Ethereum networks while maintaining atomic swap guarantees.**
+**This is a cross-chain bridge that safely moves  cryptocurrency between Stellar and Ethereum networks while maintaining atomic swap based on 1inch and stellar**